 Mills (1993) advises there is a difference in leaf size between the species but no known differences in therapeutic activity.

-The leaves are often described as heart-shaped although occasionally slightly asymmetrical at the base.
+The leaves often described as heart-shaped are occasionally slightly asymmetrical at the base.

 Linden blossom or lime flower – how to use and dosage